CodeReviewDAO/dxd_codereview/Reviews/346 - Blockcerts on Casper (with Verifiable Credentials and Open Badges capability)/3-4- Enable Validating Casper Blockcerts (Verifiable Credentials) and Finalize Validation/README.md

 # Unit / Automated Testing

 The reviewer was able to successfully run the unit tests.
 The bash script provided in the README file was able to run the unit tests.
-The project has 400 unit tests which covers all critical classes and methods.
+The project has sufficient amount of unit tests which covers all critical classes and methods.
+There are 7 unit tests that are skipped.
+The OP told the reviewer that  these are from the forked repository and they were skipped because they are related to the old functionality.

 ![](assets/tests_1.png)
 ![](assets/tests_2.png)